-Skills: Identification, description, replicating
+Skills: identification, description, replicating

 Background: Spheres are all around us in our everyday lives, from the balls we play with to the planet we live on.
-This activity will help students see the spheres around them in their classroom.
+This activity will help students see the spheres in their classroom that they are in every day.

 - 1. Read Spheres All Year aloud to your class. - 2.
 Print and pass out the Everyday Spheres worksheet for everyone in the class to have a copy. - 3.
 Have your students stand up and walk around the classroom to find and identify four different spheres.
-After finding a sphere, students will draw the object in the box and describe what it is on the lines below the box.
+After finding a sphere, students will draw the object in the box and describe the spherical object on the lines below the box.
 Have your students sit in their seats once they've finished the worksheet.

 Discussion: Ask the students what spheres they identified in the classroom.
-Ask what properties the objects have and how those match the properties of spheres (having three dimensions: length, width, and height).
+Ask what properties they saw of the objects the chose and how those match the properties of spheres (having three dimensions: length, width, and height).